vishesh-baj/FullStackExamVisheshBajpayee31032025/README.md

 - **Styling**: Tailwind CSS for responsive design
 - **State Management**: React Context API and custom hooks
 - **Authentication**: Custom implementation using JWT tokens and localStorage
+- **Parallel Routing**: Parallel routes for app skeleton such that whole app dont have to rerender when a specific slot is changed

 ### Backend